-The field of AI refers to developing computer systems able to perform “intelligent” tasks: visual perception, understanding language, reasoning and decision making.
+The field of AI refers to developing computer systems that use big sets of data to perform “intelligent” tasks: think visual perception, understanding natural language, reasoning and decision making.
 Machine learning is one way of building such systems based on providing the computer with examples of what it should do, and let it figure out (learn) how to do it.

-AI has entered the scene of computer science in the early ‘50s when computers started learning checkers strategies and speaking English.
+AI entered the scene of computer science in the early 1950s when computers started learning checkers strategies and speaking English.

 Since then the field has made remarkable progress.
-With faster and more powerful computers, access to larger amounts of data and algorithm improvements, AI systems have taken off in the last few years.
+With faster and more powerful computers, access to larger amounts of data and algorithm improvements, AI systems have taken off.

-We share some exciting stories of how Australian researchers and engineers are using machine learning methods in areas like observation and protection of endangered species, medical diagnosis and enhancement of the healthcare system.
+Below are some exciting examples of how Australian researchers and engineers are using machine learning methods in areas like observation and protection of endangered species, medical diagnosis and enhancement of the healthcare system.

 In diseases like cancer, early and quick diagnosis is the most important step towards a positive outcome for patients.

-With a BE in Electrical Engineering, a PhD in Biomedical Engineering and MRI expertises, Dr Elliot Smith has had the intuition to combine machine learning and medical imaging for a faster and accurate diagnosis of cancer.
+With a degree in Electrical Engineering, a PhD in Biomedical Engineering and MRI expertise, Dr Elliot Smith has had the intuition to combine machine learning and medical imaging for a faster and accurate diagnosis of cancer.

 “Today we have trained our system on over a million medical images to be able to find signs of prostate, breast and lung cancer at levels approaching human performance.
 This has been a big achievement for us but more than that, seeing how clinicians embrace this new technology is a great sign that the future is one filled with AI supported doctors.”
 Elliot says.

-In the effort to enhance the Australian healthcare system and patient outcomes, researchers are looking for methods to predict mortality, readmission and length of stay of patients in hospitals.
+In the effort to enhance the Australian healthcare system and patient outcomes, researchers are looking for methods to predict mortality, and reduce readmission and length of stay of patients in hospitals.